 Sweet tea was designated the official state hospitality beverage of South Carolina in 1995 and it’s a fitting choice.
 After all, Summerville, S.C., is the birthplace of sweet tea—or at least, history seems to indicate such.
 To celebrate our standing as Sweet Tea Ground Zero, you can drink sweet tea to your heart’s delight by following the Sweet Tea Trail throughout the town and see the giant Mason jar that was filled with more than 2,400 gallons of South Carolina's favorite elixir to win the Guinness Book of World Records for the largest glass of sweet tea.

 To further strengthen our claim as the nation’s No. 1 tea hub, consider this bit of history.
 In the 1700s, the first Camellia Sinensis plants found their way from China to Summerville courtesy of a French botanist named Andre Michaux.
-A few failures, significant successes and centuries later, South Carolina can claim notoriety as the first place in the U.S. to grow tea and the modern-day home of two commercial tea farms: Charleston Tea Plantation on Wadmalaw Island and Table Rock Tea Company in Pickens.
+A few failures, significant successes and centuries later, South Carolina can claim notoriety as the first place in the U.S. to grow tea and the modern-day home of two commercial tea farms: Charleston Tea Garden on Wadmalaw Island and Table Rock Tea Company in Pickens.
 You can visit both for a fascinating look at tea cultivation and to stock up on your supply of South Carolina-grown tea.

 State vegetable: Collards